SALE

 Philadelphia

 The city of Philadelphia recognizes Airbnbs and other short-term rentals as residential property rented for fewer than 30 consecutive days at a time.
-This can be a spare bedroom, a rowhouse or an apartment.
+This property can be a spare bedroom, a rowhouse or an apartment.

 When a primary residence or a room in it is rented out for the short term, they are defined as Limited Lodging and require a Limited Lodging Operator License.
 Limited lodging operators must live in the residence for at least half of the year.